-Julie Magnus, who owns Tina Cook’s former advanced eventer O’Leary, manages to keep her horses fit and competing during the winter months.
+Julie Magnus, who has owned horses with Tina Cook, manages to keep her horses fit and competing during the winter months.

 “My yard has an indoor school and off-road hacking,” says Julie, who is based on the Bedfordshire/Cambridgeshire border.
 “I used my own recipe of a kilo of lard and a litre of vegetable oil melted together and allowed to set to plaster into hooves to stop balling-up snow.
 It worked a treat and was very cheap.”

 While it is more treacherous mounted, being on the ground can be fairly hairy.
 A frozen, well-swept yard can be an icerink, so if the forecast is frosty, leave some shavings and debris for grip.
 Buy salt or grit now – it turns into gold dust in a cold snap.

 Julie has another tip: “Ash from the fire, mixed with grit and sand, makes a great barrier to stop ice on concrete,” she says.

 Find out how to make the most of…